aptech/docs/docs/CR-lapsvdusv.rst

 Remarks
 -------

-lapsvdusv computes the singular value decomposition of a real or complex rectangular matrix.
+:func:`lapsvdusv` computes the singular value decomposition of a real or complex rectangular matrix.
 The SVD is

 ::

    x = usv'

-where v is the matrix of right singular vectors. lapsvdusv is based on the LAPACK drivers DGESVD and ZGESVD.
+where *v* is the matrix of right singular vectors. :func:`lapsvdusv` is based on the LAPACK drivers *DGESVD* and *ZGESVD*.
 Further documentation of these functions may be found in the LAPACK User's Guide.